Zhiyuan624/HERA-CDFSS/README.md

 The same evaluation pipeline can be applied to other target datasets by updating `--benchmark`, `--test_datapath`, `--logdir`, and `--logfile`.

-> Evaluation performance may vary slightly across random seeds, GPU devices, software environments, and dataset preprocessing implementations.
+Evaluation performance may vary slightly across random seeds, GPU devices, software environments, and dataset preprocessing implementations.

+> HERA is designed as a general framework for vision foundation models (VFMs).
+The current repository provides the standard DINOv3 implementation as the default reference.
+To use other VFMs, please follow the model-specific comments in the code and replace the corresponding backbone loading, feature extraction, layer configuration, and attention interfaces accordingly.

 ## Citation
 If you find HERA useful in your research, please cite our paper: